TRY NEW VERSION

 files.docservice.url.site=https://documentserver/

-where the documentserver is the name of the server with the ONLYOFFICE Document Server installed and the storage-folder is the path where files will be created and stored.
+where the documentserver is the name of the server with the ONLYOFFICE Docs installed and the storage-folder is the path where files will be created and stored.

 5. Run the next command in the Java example directory: